 He is a trusted voice of authority in interior design having written 3 books – his last urban Eco Chic (Quadrille) selling over 30,000 copies in 8 languages.
 He is also a frequent contributor for the likes of The Guardian, The Sunday Times, House Beautiful and BD Online.

-Victoria Jackson-White is a designer who uses Systems Thinking to address complex problems and her passion for improving well being whilst creating more sustainable ways of living has led her to research in the area of Biophilic Design.
+Victoria is a Sustainable Design Consultant, Researcher and Educator.
+Her passion for improving well-being whilst creating more sustainable ways of living has led her to becoming a Biophilic Design Researcher and Design Consultant at Oliver Heath Design.

 Her creative practice began as a Fine Artist exhibiting internationally whilst working as a Rosetta Life Artist-in-Residence creating life stories projects with people with life-limiting illnesses.
 Then whilst curating and film-making at The Hannah Peschar Sculpture Garden she began to appreciate the profound effect of experiencing art and nature simultaneously.

 This led Victoria to train as a Permaculture Designer, where the importance of ecological literacy in the built environment became apparent and led her to undertake an MA in Sustainable Design.
 During this time Victoria co-founded the Brighton Repair Café (in 2012) as part of her research into Ecological Literacy and the Circular Economy.
 This research was published by the CIWM and DEFRA.